 This year’s flagship battle on the Android side has already begun.
 It is Snapdragon 8 Gen 2 vs Dimensity 9200 tonight.

 Once upon a time, this wasn’t even a conversation at all.
 I mean, the only name one could mention in the Android flagship space besides Qualcomm was Samsung.
-This is barely 2 years ago in 2018 here when MediaTek’s best SoC was most probably the Helio P70 and Qualcomm had Snapdragon 835.
+This is barely 4 years ago in 2018 when MediaTek’s best SoC was most probably the Helio P70 and Qualcomm had Snapdragon 835.

+Today MediaTek is comfortably turning up the tables in the flagship segment.
+Such growth and recovery in barely 4 years.
+It’s beyond impressive.
 So the Dimensity 9200 builds on the success of the Dimensity 9000 and 9000+.
 It is MediaTek’s flagship SoC for 2023 flagship phones.
 We do know that at some point next year, a Dimensity 9200+ would appear but that’ll be later.

+The Snapdragon 8 Gen 2 on the other hand is Qualcomm’s attempt to not only move away from the Snapdragon 8 Gen 1’s disaster but also to consolidate the Snapdragon 8+ Gen 1’s mild success.
 They have since reverted from Samsung’s 4nm to TSMC’s N4P process for this one and so far things are looking up.
 But what everyone wants to know is which SoC is better.

 Snapdragon 8 Gen 2 vs Dimensity 9200